dryingcore/sys_monitor.js/README.md

 # sys_monitor.js

+Developed by Gabriel Antunes Rocha (personal script), I hope you enjoy this application as I did

 ## Summary

 This project is a Node.js application designed to monitor various system metrics, including CPU info and usage, RAM usage, storage, and network information.
 It periodically collects and displays this information in the console.